pankkor/game/README.md

-## Not a Game (yet?)

-That is actually not a game, rather a screensaver.
+# A tiny collection of screensavers

-- Uses CoreGraphics private API to show a window.
+- CoreGraphics private API to show a window.
-- OpenGL to render instanced ~~sprites~~ particles.
+- OpenGL to render.
 - No libc (-nostdlib).
+- Had no time for optimizations.
+- To exit press Ctrl-C.

+## Molecular Wind screensaver
+`src/wind.c`

+Render up to 1M instanced ~~sprites~~ particles that bounce around the edges, and are blown by the wind.
+They change color depending on their speed.

+- Sprite update is simulated on CPU without any optimization.
-- Compiler fails to autovectorize sprites update, optimization needed.
+- Ofc compiler fails to autovectorize sprite update.

 https://github.com/user-attachments/assets/7478f311-aa52-4cdb-b3cc-6ad01327fff5

+## Keyhole Peeker screensaver
+`src/peeker.c`

+Screen turns black and you can only see your desktop through the flying holes.

 ### Supported Platforms
 - macOS AArch64 (clang)

-### Build
+### Build all
 ```
 ./build.sh
 ```

 ### Run
+Binaries are located in `build` directory.
 ```
-./build/main
+./build/wind
 ```
-To exit press Ctrl-C.

 ### Files
+- `src/*.c` - all screensavers, each screensaver is a separate `.c` file.
-- `build.sh` - simple build script.
+- `build.sh` - build script.
-- `main.c` - all the code.

 #### Misc
+- `.clangs` - clangd config to suppress warnings
 - `.lvimrc` - vim local config.
 Ignore if you don't use vim.
 - `compile_flags.txt` - list of compilation flags used by clangd and `build.sh`.